 Colm Tóibín - On Memory’s Shore is a good example of a style and approach that works well.
 The documentary eschewed a conventional talking heads format and brought us into the life, home, and under the skin of one of Ireland’s most successful novelists by featuring only the subject, Colm Tóibín, in an intimate and revealing portrayal.
 Another example is David Puttnam: The Long Way Home, a heartwarming portrait of the Oscar-winning producer and his deep connection with his adopted home, Ireland.

-We are interested in other figures in contemporary Irish cultural life that could merit a similar immersive, intimate approach.
-The audience responds well to this style of storytelling, even with lesser-known subjects such as Songs of the Open Road, a documentary on Thomas McCarthy, a singer from the travelling community, and Clodagh, a trailblazing Irish designer.
+We are interested in other figures in contemporary Irish cultural life that could merit a similar immersive, intimate approach such as the recent portrayal of artist Imogen Stuart in Imogen, from the Heart.
+The audience responds well to this style of storytelling, even with lesser-known subjects such as Songs of the Open Road, a documentary on Thomas McCarthy, a singer from the travelling community.
 Both are honest and intimate portrayals told primarily by the subjects themselves with strong use of archive material.
 The key to a successful profile commission is the director’s vision—how the film elevates the subject and adds real texture to the story.
 We are as interested in how the story is told as in who it is about.

 Big Profiles of Cultural Icons